The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-We start from a closed irreducible non-orientable geometrizable 3-manifold $\M$ given by a triangulation.
-We show how to algorithmically construct the orientation cover $p:\N\lra\M$ and fair enough topological decompositions of $\M$, $\N$. \begin{lem}[Algorithm $\mathfrak{Top1}$ for the orientation cover] Given a triangulation of $\M$ one can algorithmically produce a triangulation of its orientation cover total space $\N$ as well as the covering map $p:\N\longrightarrow\M$ and covering automorphism $\s:\N\longrightarrow\N$. \end{lem} \begin{proof} The triangulation of $\M$ can be easily given as a triangulation of a pl-ball $\B$ together with a gluing of pairs of triangles in $\partial \B$.
-Pick an orientation of $\B$; it induces an orientation of each triangle in $\partial \B$.
-Identify paired triangles in $\partial \B$ each time their gluing preserves orientation, to obtain a new oriented pl-manifold $\C$ together with orientation reversing gluing of pairs of triangles in $\partial \C$.
-Consider a copy $\C'$ of $\C$ and give $\C'$ the reverse orientation.
+We start from a closed irreducible non-orientable geometrisable 3-manifold $\M$ given by a triangulation.
+We show how one algorithmically constructs the orientation cover $p:\N\lra\M$ and appropriate topological decompositions of $\M$, $\N$.

+\begin{lem}[Algorithm $\mathfrak{Top1}$ for the orientation cover] Given a triangulation of $\M$ one can algorithmically produce a triangulation of its orientation covering space $\N$ as well as the covering map $p:\N\longrightarrow\M$ and the covering involution $\s:\N\longrightarrow\N$. \end{lem} \begin{proof} The triangulation of $\M$ can be easily given as a triangulation of a PL-ball $\B$ together with a gluing of pairs of triangles in $\partial \B$.
+Pick an orientation of $\B$; it induces an orientation on each triangle in $\partial \B$.
+Identify paired triangles in $\partial \B$ each time their gluing preserves orientation, to obtain a new oriented PL-manifold $\C$ together with orientation reversing gluings of pairs of triangle in $\partial \C$.
+Consider a copy $\C'$ of $\C$ and endow $\C'$ with the reverse orientation.
 For each triangle $\delta$ in $\partial \C$ denote by $\delta'$ its copy in $\partial \C'$.
 For each gluing of triangles $\delta_1,\delta_2$ in $\partial \C$, glue coherently in $\C\cup \C'$, $\delta_1$ with $\delta_2'$ and $\delta_1'$ with $\delta_2$ (cf. figure \ref{figcover}).
-The manifold obtained is $\N$ together with a triangulation, and the construction implicitly produces the covering map $p:\N\longrightarrow \M$ as well as the covering automorphism. \end{proof}
+The manifold obtained is the covering space $\N$ together with a triangulation, and the construction implicitly produces the covering map $p:\N\longrightarrow \M$ as well as the covering involution $\s: \N\lra\N$. \end{proof} { \sl$\bullet$\ }